1991–92 Los Angeles Lakers season: Season standings

-Record vs. opponents
+Season summary

 The Lakers were the first team in NBA history to start the season with three straight overtime games, with their season opener being a double-overtime loss to the Houston Rockets.
 They went 1-2 during that time.
-After a third loss, to the Phoenix Suns, they went on a nine-game winning streak to finish November with an 11-4 record, which would be their longest winning streak of the season.
-They struggled in February, going 3-9, with a seven-game losing streak.
-They would finish the season with a 43-39 record, placing sixth in the Pacific Division and clinching the eighth and final seed for the playoffs.
+After a third loss, to the Phoenix Suns, they went on a nine-game winning streak to finish November with an 11–4 record, which would be their longest winning streak of the season.
+They struggled in February, going 3–9, with a seven-game losing streak.
+They would finish the season with a 43–39 record, placing sixth in the Pacific Division and clinching the eighth and final seed for the playoffs.